mcsandeep/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-cloud-platform/quick-start.md

 ---

 Welcome to the Tyk Cloud Platform!
-This documentation is your gateway to effortlessly deploying and utilizing Tyk on our servers.
-This guide walks you through the process of creating your first API using the intuitive Tyk Dashboard, eliminating the need for complex setup procedures.
+This guide will lead you through the following steps:
+1. Signing up with Tyk Cloud.
+2. Establishing dedicated infrastructure within Tyk Cloud.
+3. Creating and securing your first API using the Tyk Dashboard.
 No installation required!

 ## Step 1: Sign Up for Tyk Cloud